Herbert Distel: Die Reise (1985)

-In between 1984–1985, Distel worked on Die Reise (The Trip), a stunning train and railroad field recording montage.
+In between 1984 and 1985, Distel worked on Die Reise (The Trip), a stunning train and railroad field recording montage.
 Location recordings were made in the Zürich-Bern Intercity on a trip he recorded ten times to get the source material.
 Die Reise starts and is based on the train sound counterpointing with singing cicadas as well as birds and human voices.
 It seems the composer is recording the voice of the train to add to the choir of cicadas, birds, hissing electronic sounds and human voices.
 Ultimately this tour de force of musique concrète technique can also be considered as a paean to the Swiss railroad.
 In his liner notes to the 2003 CD reissue, Peter Niklas Wilson compared the music to Pierre Schaeffer's musique concrète.